xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-answerIndex: the index of the question to cast a vote for.
+* answerIndex: the index of the question to cast a vote for. <br />
-voteAsAnonymous: true will keep your vote private (if the question allows anonymous voting only) - your name will not be displayed.
-Specify any value when the current question does not accept anonymous voting.
+* voteAsAnonymous: true will keep your vote private (if the question allows anonymous voting only) - your name will not be displayed.
+Specify any value when the current question does not accept anonymous voting.<br />
-timing: Delta(timeWhenVoteReceived, timeWhenQuestionStarted) in milliseconds
+* timing: Delta(timeWhenVoteReceived, timeWhenQuestionStarted) in milliseconds. <br />

 If this vote is accepted, a liveVoteResults message is then issued to the speakers.